brotheringbullshit/cputex0/README.md

 # cputex0
 shittiest Cortex-M0 emulator made by ChakGPT (dont mind the name i ran out of ideas)

-also, if you find som sort of bug or something, then chances are: it will never happen because of me being the lazy piece of shit that i am, and may or *may* not get very quickly get abandoned like all of my other repos
+also this may suprise the shit out of you all and you reading this, but chances are, this will probably be abandoned as fast as 3 days because of A.I sometimes is a complete piece of shit and i aint waiting allat for a code. let alone a cortex emulator and thats also because of my lazy ass
-# why
+### why
 yes again

-## what does this support as of now
+# what does this support as of now
 knows how to opcode, PC and LRiusiufkkjeferkjfkjerf  forgor, SysTick and handling Exception #15 (SysTick) opcodes it rembers are:
-ADD, SUB, MOV, STR, LDR, PUSH and POP. limited as shit but not surpising.
+ADD, SUB, MOV, STR, LDR, PUSH, POP and SVC. limited as shit but not surpising.

-### its a library???
+## its a library???
-yes. feel free to use it, dont care if you dont credit me considering its made by a literal fucking AI
+yes. feel free to use it, dont care if you dont credit me considering its made by a literal fucking AI enjoj using this dumpster fire :D

-### enjoj